San José Chinantequilla

-San José Chinantequilla is a Mexican community by the state of Oaxaca, in the municipality of Totontepec Villa de Morelos located in the mixe district, is located in the sierra norte.
-It was founded by migrants from Guanajuato in 1913.
+San José Chinantequilla is a Mexican village in the state of Oaxaca, in the municipality of Totontepec Villa de Morelos in the Sierra Mixe region.
+The village is located about 162 kilometers from Oaxaca City.

-In 1920, it joined the municipality of Totontepec Villa de Morelos first called "Chinantequilla" name in 1969 was replaced by the "San Jose Chinantequilla", derived from the chinanteco which means A bank of Grass.
-In mixe is written M³eviam and the meaning of the name is the same, the municipality is located about 162 km from the state capital.

-Toponymy
+Etymology

-The name comes from the name chinantec Chinan meaning "shore", Qiya meaning in Spanish grass, common plant in this region, the suffix "te" is equivalent to tepec which means "place" in an abbreviated form.
+The name comes from the name chinantec Chinan meaning "shore", Qiya meaning grass (common in this region), the suffix "te" is equivalent to tepec which means "place" in an abbreviated form.
 Phonetically, it would read the glyph as Chinan-te-quiya, i.e. "on the edge of grass."
-In Cojum, an adaptation of mixe language is written Käjpen Mëeviam means At the edge of the hill of grass.
+In Cojum, an adaptation of the Mixe language it is called Käjpen Mëeviam which means "At the edge of the hill of grass."